kubernetes/ingress-nginx/controllers/nginx/configuration.md

 https://blog.qualys.com/securitylabs/2016/03/28/the-importance-of-a-proper-http-strict-transport-security-implementation-on-your-web-server

-**hsts-include-subdomains:** Enables or disables the use of HSTS in all the subdomains of the servername
+**hsts-include-subdomains:** Enables or disables the use of HSTS in all the subdomains of the servername.

 **hsts-max-age:** Sets the time, in seconds, that the browser should remember that this site is only to be accessed using HTTPS.

 **keep-alive:** Sets the time during which a keep-alive client connection will stay open on the server side.
-The zero value disables keep-alive client connections http://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_timeout
+The zero value disables keep-alive client connections. http://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_timeout

-**max-worker-connections:** Sets the maximum number of simultaneous connections that can be opened by each [worker process](http://nginx.org/en/docs/ngx_core_module.html#worker_connections)
+**max-worker-connections:** Sets the maximum number of simultaneous connections that can be opened by each [worker process](http://nginx.org/en/docs/ngx_core_module.html#worker_connections).

 **proxy-connect-timeout:** Sets the timeout for [establishing a connection with a proxied server](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_connect_timeout).
 It should be noted that this timeout cannot usually exceed 75 seconds.

 **proxy-read-timeout:** Sets the timeout in seconds for [reading a response from the proxied server](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_read_timeout).
-The timeout is set only between two successive read operations, not for the transmission of the whole response
+The timeout is set only between two successive read operations, not for the transmission of the whole response.

 **proxy-send-timeout:** Sets the timeout in seconds for [transmitting a request to the proxied server](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_send_timeout).
 The timeout is set only between two successive write operations, not for the transmission of the whole request.